p-wegner/usermanagement/keycloak-multitenancy-technical.md

 - When a new tenant group is created, the system (or an application like ComplexApp) can dynamically create client roles for that tenant.
 - **Naming Convention**: Roles are named using the pattern `<Customer>_<Tenant>_<RoleName>`, e.g., `IKEA_TenantA_WarehouseManager`.

+**Assignment Rules:**
+- Roles (realm or client) can *only* be assigned to users or ordinary user groups (`groupType=group`).
+- Customer and tenant groups are *never* assigned any roles, even for admin or scoping purposes.

 ### Automatic Admin Role

 - Every tenant group automatically receives a `usermanagement_admin` client role (e.g., `IKEA_TenantA_usermanagement_admin`).
-- This role is assigned to users who should have admin rights within the tenant.
+- This role is assigned to users or ordinary user groups who should have admin rights within the tenant, *not* to the tenant group itself.

 ---